lukasznowarkiewicz/M2SmartHome/README.md

 Describe what works what not

 ### PCie USB bridge
-This part of the device is not yet working.
+This part of the device is not yet working properly.

 What already verified:
 - proper supply voltages